alabhyajindal/jasmine/README.md

-# Sphere
+# Jasmine

-Sphere is a statically-typed programming language that compiles to WebAssembly.
+Jasmine is a statically-typed programming language that compiles to WebAssembly.
 It is implemented in TypeScript and utilizes [Binaryen](https://github.com/WebAssembly/binaryen) for code generation.

 Here's what it looks like!